manos/k8s-autoapply-operator/README.md

 ## How it works

-1. Operator starts and begins tracking ConfigMap versions
+1. Operator watches all ConfigMaps for changes
-2. When a ConfigMap's ResourceVersion changes, it finds all pods in that namespace
+2. When a ConfigMap's ResourceVersion changes, finds all pods that reference it
-3. For each pod that mounts/references the ConfigMap, it deletes the pod
-4. The pod's controller (Deployment, StatefulSet, etc.) recreates it with the new ConfigMap

-Note: The operator waits 10 seconds on startup before acting to avoid mass restarts.
+3. Splits affected pods into two batches (50/50)
+4. Deletes first batch (respecting PDBs)
+5. Waits 5 seconds, then verifies replacement pods are healthy (Running + Ready)
+6. If healthy, deletes second batch
+7. If first batch isn't healthy within 60s, aborts and doesn't touch second batch

+This ensures you never take down more than 50% of pods at once, and only proceed if the first batch recovers successfully.